Supersymmetric BMS$_4$ Algebras Revisited: Electric/Magnetic Superalgebras and Free Field Realization: Super BMS BMS4 Algebras

 The first case reduces to the extended super BMS$_4$ algebras of Type I \eqref{eq:MagneticBMS4TypeI}, Type II \eqref{eq:MagneticBMS4TypeII}, or their combinations, via appropriate rotations of $Q^{(\frac{1}{2},0)}_{r}$ and $\Tilde{Q}^{(\frac{1}{2},0)}_{s}$.
 In the second case, an additional bosonic generator arising from $\{\Tilde{Q}^{(\frac{3}{2},0)},\Tilde{Q}^{(\frac{3}{2},0)}\}$ would be required to satisfy the Jacobi identity of $\{Q^{(\frac{1}{2},0)}_{r},\Tilde{Q}^{(\frac{3}{2},0)},\Tilde{Q}^{(\frac{3}{2},0)}\}$.
 However, this generator lacks a well-defined physical motivation.
 Hence, no unextended super BMS$_4$ algebra exists with two sets of $Q$s anticommuting to $L$.
 The same argument applies to the anti-holomorphic sector.

 To conclude, there are six unextended magnetic super BMS$_4$ algebras: chiral Type I and Type II, as well as nonchiral Type I-I, Type I-II, Type II-I, and Type II-II.
-In these algebras, the finite-dimensional subalgebra of Type I contains only spin-$\frac{1}{2}$ supercharges.
-However, it violates the ansatz that the anticommutators of supercharges yield translations.
+All of these algebras admit finite-dimensional subalgebras.
+However, only in Type I-I and Type II-II we can define conjugation compatible with conjugation of Poincar\'e algebra, and the Gram matrices $\{Q,Q^\dagger\}$ for both cases are indefinite, which means the Hilbert spaces contain negative norm states.
 Therefore, none of the magnetic superalgebras are connected to the super Poincar\'e algebra.